 Hexa, the vase that carries plants around

-As Tianqi says in a post on his droid that moves alone in search of the beneficial light, "with a robotic base that carries them around, plants can experience mobility and interaction."
+As Tianqi says in a post on his droid that moves alone in search of the beneficial light, “With a robotic base carrying them around, plants can experience mobility and interaction.”

 And the little Hexa does just that: it's a robot pot with legs, which moves towards the sunlight to keep the lucky plant it has planted in good health.

-When we say "having a good relationship with the Natura"
+When they say “have a good relationship with Nature"

 I find the project really adorable.
-A way to bring plants to children, and to people in general.
-A mechanism that "animalizes" the plants will not be the best on the ethical level, but on the didactic one it can have its say.
+A way to bring plants closer to children, and to people in general.
+A mechanism that "animalizes" plants may not be the best on an ethical level, but on an educational level it can have its say.

-On the other hand, the creator of the droid himself also says: "I hope the Hexa project can inspire the relationship between technology and natural presets."
+On the other hand, the creator of the droid himself also says it: “I hope the Hexa project can inspire the relationship between technology and natural defaults.”

 You have never played like this with a plant